ovadiagal/Happy-Capy/README.md

 # Happy Capy
-This is the Android game I built for my Objects & Design game.
+This is the Android game I built for my Objects & Design class at Georgia Tech.